lambdamikel/Common-Lisp-Tangram-Solver/README.md

 ![tiles](pics/tiles.png)

-This was writting in Common Lisp in 2003, using CLIM for the GUI (Common Lisp Interface Manager).
+This was written in Common Lisp in 2003, using CLIM for the GUI (Common Lisp Interface Manager).
 It compiles with LispWorks 6.1 & CLIM.